shredthaGNAR/list-of-my-starred-repos/README.md

 * [specialunderwear/Hosts.prefpane](https://github.com/specialunderwear/Hosts.prefpane): a Cocoa GUI for /etc/hosts
 * [soffes/HotKey](https://github.com/soffes/HotKey): Simple global shortcuts in macOS
 * [IanLunn/Hover](https://github.com/IanLunn/Hover): A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
+* [iShopifyExpert/How-To-Show-Percentage-Discount-Saved-on-Shopify](https://github.com/iShopifyExpert/How-To-Show-Percentage-Discount-Saved-on-Shopify): How To Show Percentage Discount Saved on Shopify
 * [huginn/huginn](https://github.com/huginn/huginn): Create agents that monitor and act on your behalf.
 Your agents are standing by!
 * [penance316/hyper-dark-vibrancy](https://github.com/penance316/hyper-dark-vibrancy): A demo theme for hyperterm to demonstrate the vibrancy effect on macOS
 * [potsky/iajai-email-signature](https://github.com/potsky/iajai-email-signature): None